MESD/SettingsBundle/Resources/doc/storing-user-settings.md

 ```

 It's important that the first argument of `createCluster` be the hive name you
-created earlier in step 1.
+created earlier in step one.
 The second argument should be a **unique** way of
 identifying your user.
 Username is commonly a good option, or the database
 unique ID field if your storing users in your applications database.
 The third
 argument lets you set a description for the cluster, and is optional.